rhomobile/rhomobile-docs/docs/en/5.0.0/guide/css-framework.md

 ### Dynamic loading of custom view files based on the current platform

 For more significant differences between browsers, Rhodes supports platform-specific loading of view files.
 At runtime, the application detects the current platform, and checks first for a platform-specific file before loading the default view file.

 To create a platform-specific view file, simply name the file using the following convention [action_name].[platform_abbreviation].erb (e.g., index.bb.erb, show.wm.erb)

 <table>
 <tr><td width="125">Android:</td><td width="125" > android</td><td width="125" >index.android.erb</td></tr>
-<tr><td width="125">BlackBerry:</td><td width="125" >bb</td><td width="125" >index.bb.erb</td></tr>
 <tr><td width="125">iPhone:</td><td width="125" >iphone</td><td width="125" >index.iphone.erb</td></tr>
 <tr><td width="125">Windows Mobile:</td><td width="125" > wm</td><td width="125" >index.wm.erb</td></tr>
 </table>

-As an example, the BlackBerry browser has severely limited support for modern css.
-In order to take full advantage of the capabilities of the more advanced browsers found on iPhone, Android and Windows Mobile devices, the views generated via the rhogen command include custom BlackBerry view files which are loaded when running on a BB device.
-As described above, the files customized for the BlackBerry are designated by including "bb" before the standard erb extension (e.g., app/index.bb.erb).

 Keep in mind that any changes made to the standard view files are not incorporated into the custom views, so if you're developing custom views for a specific platform, ensure that any necessary changes are applied to all relevant view files.